rocket-pool/RPIPs/RPIPs/rpip-remove_retro_cap.md

 #### Expanded GMC Administrator Role

-The expanded GMC Administrator role's responsibilities will include: meeting coordinator, awards facilitator, spokesperson, grants and bounties liaison, accountant, and governance author.
+The expanded GMC Administrator role's responsibilities will include: meeting coordinator, awards facilitator, spokesperson, grants and bounties liaison, treasurer, and governance author.

 The administrator will follow an internal handbook that they manage for their processes.
 It can be reviewed and revised by the GMC at any time.